Python-PyQt/PyQt6-Docs/descriptions/QtCore/QCommandLineParser-c.rst

 In practice, additional error checking needs to be performed on the positional arguments and option values.
 For example, ranges of numbers should be checked.

 It is then advisable to introduce a function to do the command line parsing which takes a struct or class receiving the option values returning an enumeration representing the result.
-The dnslookup example of the QtNetwork module illustrates this:
+The dnslookup example of the :sip:ref:`~PyQt6.QtNetwork` module illustrates this:

 .. literalinclude:: ../../../snippets/qtbase-examples-network-dnslookup-dnslookup.py
     :lines: 57-66